-MICP treatment method varied between the artificial and natural soils.
+MICP treatment protocols varied between the artificial and natural soils.
 Artificial mixes were autoclaved prior to testing and laboratory cultured bacteria were added to the autoclaved soil.
 This augmented soil was then compacted at optimum moisture content (OMC) and maximum dry unit weight (MDUW).
 The compacted samples were then placed in the TSDS and injected with treatment solutions consisting of 250 mM of calcium chloride and 333 mM of urea in 1:1 ratio.
-For natural soils, the indigenous bacteria are stimulated by injecting treatment solutions containing 0.1 g of glycerol, 0.5 g corn steep liquor, and 20 g of urea in one liter of the solution.
+In case of natural soils, the treatment was performed in two stages.
+In the first stage, soil samples compacted at OMC and MDUW were injected with enrichment solutions containing 0.1 g of glycerol, 0.5 g corn steep liquor, and 20 g of urea in one liter of the solution to stimulate indigenous bacteria.
+In the second stage, cementation solutions consisting of same ingredients as enrichment solution along with 250 mM of calcium chloride were injected to precipitate calcite.
 The same TSDS was used to inject these treatment solutions into compacted natural soils.
-The results were promising, especially in case of natural soils (NS-1 and NS-2).
-The plasticity index for these soils ranged from 57 to 101.
-It was observed that after one MICP treatment both soils successfully precipitated calcium carbonate.
-The precipitated calcite was able to increase the unconfined compression strength by 197 and 96% for NS-1 and NS-2 soils respectively.
-Figure 2 presents the unconfined strength (UCS) strengths before and after one MICP treatment for the two natural soils.
-It should be noted here that the UCS tests were conducted at 100% degree of saturation.
-The treatment was also able to reduce the 1-D swell strains by 27 and 36% for NS-1 and NS-2 soils respectively.
-Swell pressure for NS-1 soil was reduced by 33% while the same for NS-2 soil was reduced by 43%.
-Figure 3 presents a comparison of 1-D swell strain and swell pressures for both natural soils after one MICP treatment.
-While the reductions in swell pressure and swell strain are promising, the reduced values are still above allowable limits.
-Tests are underway with more number of MICP treatments.
-Similar observations are being made in case artificial soils and tests on these soils are currently underway.
-After laboratory tests are completed this knowledge will be used on two field test sections to evaluate field performance of MICP.
+The results were promising, especially in the case of natural soils (MS, GF, BR and DC).
+It was observed that after MICP treatment, all soils successfully precipitated calcium carbonate.
+The precipitated calcite was able to increase the unconfined compression strength (UCS) of both natural and artificial soils.
+Also, the 1-D swell strains, which ranged from 1.15% to 17.9% before treatments, were reduced to 0.5% to 13.13% after treatment.
+Figure 2 presents a comparison of 1-D swell strain for natural soils before and after MICP treatments.
+Artificial mixes also showed similar results of reduced swelling and increased UCS after treatments.

-Figure 3

-Figure 2

-1-D swell strain and swell pressure comparisons for both natural soils.
+Figure 2 1-D swell strain and swell pressure comparisons for both natural soils.